buumba641/buumba641/README.md

 ## 🔐 ProofPass — Blockchain-Based Credential Verification

-**Deepest Hackathon · Team of 2 · Full-Stack MVP**
+**DevPark3 Hackathon · Team of 2 · Full-stack MVP**

-ProofPass is an **online credential verification system using blockchain technology**, developed as part of a two-person team for the Deepest Hackathon.
+ProofPass is an **online credential verification system using blockchain technology**, developed as part of a two-person team for the DevPark3 Hackathon.

-The project explores the use of blockchain technology to provide a more trustworthy and tamper-resistant approach to **digital credential verification**.
+The project explores how blockchain can be used to create a more trustworthy and tamper-resistant approach to **digital credential verification**.

-Our team took the project from:
+Our team took the project from **concept → implementation → deployment**, producing a functional MVP.

-**Concept → Implementation → MVP → Deployment**

 ### Focus Areas